blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/004-register-stake-address.md

 ✅ This guide assumes your files are in the $DINGO_HOME folder.
 Adjust paths below if necessary.

-## Step 1 - Generate stake registration certificate
+## Step 1 - Generate the stake registration certificate

 ⚠️ On an air-gapped machine